nikimicallef/MobileNumberSubscriberStorage/README.md

 ## Design Decisions/Assumptions

+### Running the application
+1. Build the application using the `mvn clean install` command.
+1. Build the docker image using the `docker build --tag mobilenumbersubscriptionstorage .` command.
+1. Run the docker image using the `docker run -p 8080:8080 -d --name --name mobilenumbersubscriptionstorage mobilenumbersubscriptionstorage` command.
+    1. You can send API requests using the `http://localhost:8080/subscriptions` URL.
+    1. The H2 console can be accessed via the `http://localhost:8080/h2-console` URL.
+The username is `sa` with no password.
+1. You can stop running the application using the `docker stop mobilenumbersubscriptionstorage` command.
+Once the image is stopped, all data within the H2 database will be wiped out.
+1. You can delete the container using the `docker rm mobilenumbersubscriptionstorage` command.
+1. You can delete the original image using the `docker rmi mobilenumbersubscriptionstorage` command.

 ### API
 - The names of the API fields have been taken directly from the spec sheet since the assumption is that these names have been agreed upon between architects/team leads previously.
 - Even though the `id` and the `service_start_date` are set as mandatory in the spec. sheet, this has been interpreted as the fields being mandatory in the database, not in the POST/PUT request.